Stellaria nemorum

 Stellaria nemorum, also known by the common name wood stitchwort, is a stoloniferous herbaceous perennial flowering plant in the family Caryophyllaceae.

 Description

-It reaches a height of 60 cm and blooms from May to August.
+It reaches a height of and blooms from May to August.
 The leaves are opposite, the upper leaves sessile and the lower leaves petiolate.
 The flowers are white, with 5 deeply bifid petals, 10 stamens and 3 styles.

 Distribution

 It is native to Europe and thrives in wet places of deciduous forests, such as beech forests.